code-423n4/2023-01-drips-findings/data/chaduke-G.md

 G1.
-Using unchecked for these blocks can save gas.
-Due to a previous check or the property of the contracts, underflow/overflow is impossible for these blocks.

-G2.
 These checks can be eliminated to save gas since they will be checked again in later part of the execution.
 a) https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/Drips.sol#L622

-G1.
+G2.
 The ``_drippedAmt()`` calculates amount in terms of both ``cycleSecs`` and ``amtPerSec``.
 It first calculates the ``endedCycles`` and then make adjustment on amount on both ends.
 We can save gas by calculating directly on seconds alone; see below.

 https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/Drips.sol#L1093-L1115